-Student journalism produced after October 1, 2018, may be entered in the 2019 Ossie Awards.
+Student journalism produced after October 1, 2021, may be entered in the 2022 Ossie Awards.
 Entries may include stories or publications created by students for class assignments, work experience, internships, paid employment or their own personal initiative.
 Some categories are for individual work, and some for group projects.
 Entries submitted for individual categories must be the work of no more than two students.
-Deadline is midnight (SA time) on October 11, 2019.
+Deadline is midnight (NSW time) on October 21, 2022.

 Entries in the Ossie Awards must be coordinated and submitted by journalism educators at each participating university – students are not permitted to enter on their own behalf.
 No more than two entries per category can be submitted per institution.

 Only institutions with at least two financial JERAA members are eligible to submit entries, but JERAA may accept Ossie Award entries from institutions with only one paid-up JERAA member in cases where:

 - Institutions have only one ongoing/contract Journalism educator on the teaching staff (not including sessional tutors or sessional staff members)